 Increased Law Enforcement Collaborations

 The increase in collaborations have been at the Federal level (US Marshals Task Force, ATF, DEA and FBI partnerships), State level (CHP assistance with our Community Response Teams), and County level (Countywide Gang Task Force, Countywide Firearms Reduction Consortium, and Countywide Community Corrections Partnership Task Force).
-The Stockton Police Department understands that a regional approach is necessary to address crime and the quality of life in our community.
+The Stockton Police Department understands a regional approach is necessary to address crime and the quality of life in our community.

 Expanded Outreach and Volunteer Programs